-Level 4 can be taken as either a full-time or part-time course.
+Level 4 students starting the programme from September 2020 can only take the course full-time.
 The delivery patterns are laid out in the course handbook.

-Level 5 can be taken as either a full-time or as a part-time course.
+Level 5 students progressing in September 2020 can either take the course as full or part-time.
 The delivery patterns are laid out in the course handbook.